← Guides

 Codex doesn't show a Custom MCP option.
 Your Codex plan or workspace may not have Custom MCP enabled.
 Check with your OpenAI admin or workspace owner.

-Authentication fails on Save.
+Authentication fails on sign-in.
 Confirm you're signing in with your personal ZoomInfo credentials, not a shared or admin-only account.
 If your ZoomInfo session has expired, the connection won't complete.
+Reinstall or re-add the entry if the auth state looks stale.

 Credit errors on enrichment or research calls.
 MCP requires bulk data credits.
 Confirm with your ZoomInfo admin that your account has bulk credits enabled, not recurring monthly credits.